What’s it all about?

 - West Wickham library is a community focal point, hosting activities for children and computer classes.

 - Larratts of West Wickham butchers has earned its place in local hearts by pairing high quality ingredients with excellent customer service.

-- West Wickham’s friendly community congregates in the area’s many cafes, such as The Point Cafe next to the station, and Cafe Talis on the High Street.
+- West Wickham’s friendly community congregates in the area’s many cafes, such as Corza Cafe and Scott's Kitchen.

 A climb to the brow of the hill at West Wickham Common is rewarded with fantastic views over the local countryside, while more adventurous joggers can venture on to one of the area’s longer paths, such as a section of the London Outer Orbital Path (LOOP), and enjoy the acres of surrounding greenery.
 Both Blake Recreation Ground and Coney Hall Recreation Ground have excellent play areas for children and extensive sports facilities.

-A planning application is with Bromley Council to demolish Glebe House in Summit Way and replace it with a new supermarkets with 54 new flats above, bringing another option for house hunters in the West Wickham area.
+Glebe House in Summit Way has been demolished and replaced with a Lidl supermarket with 54 new flats above, bringing another option for house hunters in the West Wickham area.

 Rail: West Wickham station provides regular services into Charing Cross and Cannon Street and London Bridge and journeys taking about 35 minutes.